prslv/youtube-adskipper/README.md

   > Done.

-  > Same process on Edge.
+  > Same process on Edge, except you navigate to "edge://extensions/".

 ## Note